-- All short sales of shares must be covered by either having borrowed them, having arranged to borrow them; or have an arrangement with a third party confirming their location (i.e. naked short selling in shares is now banned);
+- all short sales of shares must be covered (i.e. naked short selling in shares is banned);

-- significant net short positions in sovereign debt must be reported to the relevant competent authorities when reaching or crossing one of the thresholds published by ESMA for sovereign issuers.
+- significant NSPs in sovereign debt must be reported to the relevant competent authorities when reaching or crossing one of the thresholds published by ESMA for sovereign issuers.

-Exemptions are available for market making activities and authorised primary dealers.
+Exemptions are foreseen for market making activities and authorised primary dealers.

-The Regulation required ESMA to draft Regulatory and Implementing Technical Standards (RTS and ITS) to further detail:
+The SSR required ESMA to draft a series of Regulatory and Implementing Technical Standards (RTS and ITS) in relation to: